- BS (First Class Honours), University of Alberta, 1998

 - PhD, University of British Columbia, 2006

 Ron Cheung (Ph.D., University of British Columbia, 2006) conducts research in public finance and urban economics.
 He is particularly interested in how the growing trend of homeowners’ associations has affected municipal budgets, local governance and property values.
 In other research, he has explored property tax limitations, local elections, land use regulation and housing markets.
 He has published in journals such as the Journal of Urban Economics, Regional Science & Urban Economics and the National Tax Journal.
-He teaches classes in public economics and urban economics, as well as principles of economics and intermediate microeconomics.
+He teaches classes in public economics and urban economics, a seminar on housing, as well as principles of economics and intermediate microeconomics.

 ECON 322 - Public Economics: TR 11:00-12:15pm